Manual vs. Power Recliners: Differences You Should Know

 - Your Power recliners also tend to be very quiet.
 The manual chair will make some noise when bringing the chair back to the upright position.

-- Power recliners offer more options, such as a lift chair or heat and massage.
+- Power recliners offer more recliner upgrades, such as a lift chair, lumbar & headrest and heat & massage.

 Service: (If something goes wrong)